mrkrumhausen/movingtohel/README.md

 # Moving to Helsinki! 🇫🇮🤘

-Moving to lovely Copenhagen or just arrived here?
+Moving to lovely Helsinki or just arrived here?
 Awesome!
 Here are some tips, hacks and advice to get you on your feet.

 Taking on a new job, city, social circle and culture at once is tough.
 We say: less worrying about paperwork - more drinking delicious beers, enjoy *the sauna* and exploring the city and surrounding nature!
 Welcome to Suomi (Finland) 💙